Ask for more info

 Please note we require four weeks term time notice or payment in lieu if you wish to reduce existing sessions or withdraw your child permanently from playgroup .

 It is also playgroup policy not to refund any fees when a child is off sick or on holiday.
 However, if there are special circumstances, such as a hospital stay, we will consider the situation individually.

 We also have regular ‘Cooking Weeks’ – when all children have a turn to join in a baking session then take their cooking home with them.
 We ask Parents for a voluntary contribution of £3 each term towards the cost of ingredients.

 Pre-school children: Red Group [in their year before school] go first into the Red room for self registration.

 All other children self register in the Blue room [Blue Group] then they all access the Blue room and Red room independently for free-play.
-We have a wide range of activities on offer – books/headphones, computer, musical instruments, maths and science area, home corner [role play] water trough, craft area, construction, mark-making, play dough and fine motor, large floor area for construction/imaginative play.
+We have a wide range of activities on offer – books/headphones, computer, musical instruments, maths and science area, home corner [role play] water trough, craft area, painting easel, construction, mark-making, play dough and fine motor, large floor area for construction/imaginative play.

 9:30 - Free flow play [in & out time]/ Rolling snack

 This is when the main doors to the playground are opened and the children can access outside as well as inside, choosing what they would like do.
 We have a large playground and veranda, with a fantastic scramble net and log ‘trim trail’ on the safety area along with a large covered sandpit.

 We also have a wide selection of bikes and trikes, mud kitchen, small sand trough, water trough, construction shed with tools and large wooden blocks, hoops, bats and balls, ball net and a woodwork bench, outdoor home corner, small world play - dinosaur land, cars.